Getting Started with ASDLC

 - Separate state from delta.
 The Spec defines how it works (state).
 The PBI defines what changes (delta).
 Don’t conflate them.

 - Commit constantly.
 Micro-Commits are save points.
-When an agent generates garbage in file 4 of 10, you can rollback without losing everything.
+When an agent generates garbage in file 4 of 10, you roll back without losing everything.

 Learning Paths